BenHur78/Training/AspNetCore/Learning04Book/chp07-08-09SportsStoreARealApp/README.md

 libman install bootstrap@5.2.3 -d wwwroot/lib/bootstrap
 ```

-- Font Awesome packate, is an excellent set of open source icons
+- Font Awesome packate, is an excellent set of open source icons.
+Run the following command in the directory _SportsSln\SportsStore_.

 ```
 https://fontawesome.com/